Insights

 • Model parameters (Output): These are the internal variables (weights, biases, coefficients) that the algorithm learns autonomously from the data.
 Engineers do not (and must not) set these manually.

 If a machine learning model is an engine, the data is the fuel, the parameters are the internal combustion dynamics the engine develops through operation, and the hyperparameters are the electronic control unit (ECU) settings that govern those dynamics.
 Engineers configure the ECU before the engine runs.
-The engine's internal behaviour emerges from the interaction between that configuration and the fuel it processes.
-Setting the correct hyperparameter values dictates whether a model extracts generalizable market patterns or simply memorises historical noise (overfitting).
+The engine’s internal behavior emerges from the interaction between that configuration and the fuel it processes.
+Setting the correct hyperparameter values dictates whether a model extracts generalizable market patterns or simply memorizes historical noise (overfitting).

 The ROI baseline and why tuning is a strategic imperative